KinzFlex/omniDoggos/README.md

 ## Smart Contract Deployment:

-1. The smart contract file is in the contracts folder "mintContract.sol".
+1. The smart contract file is in the contracts folder "omniDoggos.sol".
 2. After changes in the smart contract the contract has do be newly deployed and can not be updated.
-3. To deploy the contract use: npx hardhat run scripts/deploy.js --network localhost
+3. We have to deploy 2 contracts minimum to test the omnichain features.
+To deploy the contract use: npx hardhat --network arbitrum-goerli deploy --tags omniDoggos or  npx hardhat --network goerli deploy --tags omniDoggos or ...
-4. If successful we get an address in the terminal.
-5. That address has to be pasted into the context/constants.js file.
-6. If changes have be made to the smart contract we havee to replace the old mintContract.json file in the context folder with the newly created contract file in artifacts/contracts/mintContract.sol.
+4. We have to set the allowances in both contracts to interact with each other: npx hardhat --network goerli setTrustedRemote --target-network arbitrum-goerli --contract omniDoggos and vice versa
+5. We have to set the Minimum Gas for the Destination Chain so the tokens can arrive on this chain npx hardhat --network goerli setMinDstGas --target-network arbitrum-goerli --contract omniDoggos --packet-type 1 --min-gas 100000 and vice versa

 ### Common Errors: